TechCrunch covers benefits of Odyssey platform to upskill workers

 By Adam Curtis

-CEO Jacob Hsu talked to Jonathan Shieber at TechCrunch about the launch of the Odyssey workforce development platform and its ability to upskill workers to bridge the tech talent gap.
+CEO Jacob Hsu talked to Jonathan Shieber at TechCrunch about the launch of the Odyssey talent transformation platform and its ability to discover, train and advance workers to bridge the tech talent gap.
 You can read an excerpt from the piece below, and find the full column here.

 “We’re taking people from all walks of life,” says Hsu.
 “The average salary is $25,000 for people who have come in to the program… But within five years from working with the company, the average salary is $98,000.”